top of page

 Orientation sessions are mandatory each summer you choose to volunteer.

 Registration is required.
-There will be several sessions each June, but you only need to attend one of those sessions.
-Registration opens each year on the first Monday in April.
+There will be sessions offered in mid-May, but you only need to attend one of those sessions.
+Registration opens each year during the first week of May.

 Why you should join